 We all feel like diabetes is an added physical and emotional luggage to lug along on our travels.
 But the earlier and the better we plan our holidays, the lighter this luggage will be!
 And that’s exactly why we’ve dedicated this article to revealing a series of useful tips for flying with diabetes supplies.
-We’ll go through the following points (click and jump to any part):

 We’re not going into details as to why you should carry a diabetes travel letter when flying with diabetes here.
 If you want more detailed information, please refer to our article specially dedicated to the subject.